 6PARAMOUNT, Brielle, NJ – 1958 The "PARAMOUNT" from Brielle, NJ circa 1958.
 Stowman Shipyards, Dorchester, NJ built the "PARAMOUNT" in 1958 and Captain James Bogan Sr. manned the helm.
 He was followed by Captain Dave Bogan Sr. who operated the boat until 1972.
 She later became the "HOLIDAY", then the "DUTCHESS" and last sailed as the "FRIENDSHIP II" from Sheepshead Bay, Brooklyn, NY.
 She caught fire at her pier in 1986 and was a total loss.

-7JAMAICA, Brielle, NJ – 1961 Built in 1961 by James Coppedge & Sons at Atlantic Beach, FL, this "JAMAICA" was the first steel vessel in the Bogan fleet.
+7JAMAICA, Brielle, NJ – 1961 Built in 1961 by James Coppedge & Sons at Diesel Shipbuilding Co., Jacksonville FL, this "JAMAICA" was the first steel vessel in the Bogan fleet.
 The boat was originally operated by Captain Howard Bogan Sr. who started their offshore Cod and Pollack trips to 50 to 75 mile wrecks in this vessel.
 Captain Dave Bogan Sr. later operated the "JAMAICA" and was then followed by Captain Joe Bogan.
-The boat was sold in the late 1980s and converted to a commercial long-line fishing boat, the "DAWN".
-The "DAWN" sailed from Point Pleasant Beach, NJ until 2007 and was dismantled.
+The boat was sold in the late 1980s and sailed as the commercial long-line fishing boat "DAWN" from Point Pleasant Beach, NJ until 2007 and was dismantled.

 8PARAMOUNT, Brielle, NJ – 1962 The first steel hulled "PARAMOUNT" circa 1962.
 Built by the Blount Marine Corp. at Warren, RI, the 95 foot "PARAMOUNT" was initially operated by Captain John Bogan III and then operated by Captain Dave Bogan Sr. until 1976.
 The boat was then renamed the "JAMAICA II" with Captains Joe Bogan and John Bogan III at the helm.
 The boat is presently sailing as Captain Dave Paris' "CAPT.
 DAVE III" from Sheepshead Bay, Brooklyn, NY.